 Vienna Johann Strauss Concert Gala

-The Vienna Johann Strauss Concert Gala is one of the most successful touring productions in music history and makes regular guest appearances in Berlin every year.
-Since 1996, the gala with the K&K Philharmonic Orchestra and the K&K Ballet has captivated more than 1.5 million spectators in 19 European countries.
-The concert traditionally takes place between December and March in the Berlin Konzerthaus and offers authentic Viennese waltz music from the Strauss dynasty in historical costumes.
+The Vienna Johann Strauss Concert Gala is one of the most successful touring productions in music history and performs regularly in Berlin every year.
+Since 1996, the gala, featuring the K&K Philharmonic Orchestra and the K&K Ballet, has captivated more than 1.5 million spectators in 19 European countries.
+The concert traditionally takes place between December and March at the Berlin Konzerthaus and features authentic Viennese waltz music from the Strauss dynasty performed in historical costumes.

 When: Between December and March